zanemountcastle/Signal-iOS/README.md

 # Flowmoji

 Flowmoji is a messaging app built on [Signal](https://github.com/WhisperSystems/Signal-iOS) for even more secure communication.
+Should an encrypted be compromised an attacker, current end-to-end encryption applications function such that the message is guaranteed to contain valuable information.
 With enough resources, any attacker can brute-force decrypt an intercepted message or take advantage of as-of-yet unknown vulnerabilities in the Signal protocol.

 The premise of this project is to flood an attacker with bogus, encrypted messages in an attampt to overwhelm their resources.
 Using this  application, only a small percentage of intercepted encrypted messages will contain valuable information.

 The user is unaware of the messages being sent back and forth between two application hosts, since the application automatically filters out messages that match the Flowmoji bogus message format.

-## Translation

-Help us translate Signal!
-The translation effort happens on [Transifex](https://www.transifex.com/open-whisper-systems/signal-ios/)

-## Contributing Code
-Instructions on how to setup your development environment and build Signal-iOS can be found in  [BUILDING.md](https://github.com/WhisperSystems/Signal-iOS/blob/master/BUILDING.md).
-Other useful instructions for development can be found in the [Development Guide wiki page](https://github.com/WhisperSystems/Signal-iOS/wiki/Development-Guide)

-We recommend going through our issues and picking out something with the [help wanted](https://github.com/WhisperSystems/Signal-iOS/labels/help%20wanted) label.

-For larger changes and feature ideas, we ask that you propose it on the [unofficial Community Forum](https://whispersystems.discoursehosting.net) for a high-level discussion with the wider community before implementation.

-## Contributing Ideas
-Have something you want to say about Open Whisper Systems projects or want to be part of the conversation?
-Get involved in the [community forum](https://whispersystems.discoursehosting.net).

 ## Cryptography Notice